-LOW-INCOME HOME ENERGY ASSISTANCE PROGRAM (LiHeap) FALL SUBSIDY
+LOW-INCOME HOME ENERGY ASSISTANCE PROGRAM (LiHeap) WINTER CRISIS

-The Low-Income Home Energy Assistance Program (LIHEAP) Fall Subsidy enrollment will begin on November 6 and run through December 15, 2023.
+The Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis enrollment will begin on January 9 and run through March 31, 2024.

-The Low-Income Home Energy Assistance Program (LIHEAP) Fall Subsidy is designed to help offset the cost of home heating across various fuel types, including Electric, Natural Gas, Propane, Coal, Wood, and Fuel Oil.
+The Low-Income Home Energy Assistance Program (LIHEAP) Winter Crisis is designed to provide assistance to eligible households experiencing a home heating crisis across various fuel types, including Electric, Natural Gas, Propane, Coal, Wood, and Fuel Oil.

 Applications will be accepted during the enrollment period, or until designated funds are depleted on a first-come, first-serve basis.
 Income eligibility for the program is up to and including 150% of the Federal Poverty Guidelines.

 Eligible households can apply for a benefit that covers the minimum needed to alleviate the crisis, up to the maximum benefit.
 Households can reapply each time they experience a crisis until they reach their maximum benefit.
 The benefits are paid directly to the households fuel vendor.

 Interested households should contact their local Community Action Agency office to apply.

 - Proof of Social Security Number or Permanent Residence card (Green Card) for each member of the household.